kipkoechke/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that creates a directory named my_first_directory in the /tmp/ directory.

 A script to move the file betty from /tmp/ to /tmp/my_first_directory.

+A script to delete the file betty the file betty is in /tmp/my_first_directory.